Jacob-CL/CTFNotes/WIFI/README.md

 ```
 airmon-ng start wlan1
 ```
-Save what's out there to a file:
+Save what's out there and save to a file:
 ```
 sudo airodump-ng wlan1mon --band agp -w dump
 ```